Weiming-Hu/DOUG/README.md

 - velox
 - RAnEn

-To install `RAnEn`, please use the zip file `RAnEn_2.1.1.tar.gz`.
-Please run the following command in R:
+To install `RAnEn`, please run the following command in R:

 ```
-install.packages('RAnEn_2.1.1.tar.gz', type = 'source', repo = NULL)
+install.packages("https://github.com/Weiming-Hu/AnalogsEnsemble/raw/master/RAnalogs/releases/RAnEn_latest.tar.gz", repos = NULL)
 ```

+More information about `RAnEn` can be found [here](https://weiming-hu.github.io/AnalogsEnsemble/).

-Please make sure you have [Git LFS](https://git-lfs.github.com/) when you download this repository.
-Otherwise, you won't be able to download the test data.
+**Please make sure you have installed [Git Large File Storage](https://git-lfs.github.com/) when you clone this repository to be able to down the data files.**

 ### Usage